Locust Situation 8 January 2015

-This page summarises the known distribution of locusts during November 2014 and provides a brief outlook to February 2015.
+This page summarises the known distribution of locusts during December2014 and provides a brief outlook to March 2015.

 There is a low density adult population throughout inland Queensland.
-Surveys during November identified Isolated–Scattered density adults in the Central West, Northwest, South Central and Central Highlands regions of Queensland.
-Occasional adults were identified in Far West New South Wales and Northeast South Australia.
+Surveys during November and December identified Isolated–Scattered density adults in the Central West, Northwest, Southwest, South Central and Central Highlands regions of Queensland.
+Occasional adults were identified in Far West New South Wales.

 The current adult population is expected to have commenced breeding in regions where there was heavy rainfall in late November and early December.
 The heavy rainfall in the Queensland Central Highlands, Central West, South Central and Gulf regions will initiate egg laying and low density nymphs are expected to appear during January and February.
 Adults can lay multiple egg pods during the summer wet season, so the distribution of further rainfall during January–March will influence the duration and success of the breeding cycle.
 The current low adult population level indicates that breeding is likely to produce a moderate overall population increase in 2015.